AJayll/WeatherPage/README.md

+via iconfinder - Free Weather icons: https://www.iconfinder.com/weather-icons?price=free Accuweather was used for forecasts: http://www.accuweather.com

+## HOW TO RUN
+Run the dev server using ng serve --open (nvm 18 was used for this project, though higher even versions should also work), it will open on localhost:4200 as its a default angular dev server
-via iconfinder - Free Weather icons: https://www.iconfinder.com/weather-icons?price=free Accuweather was used for forecasts: http://www.accuweather.com To use the search function, put your AccuWeather API key (Free Core weather key was used in this project)
+To use the search function, put your AccuWeather API key (Free Core weather key was used in this project)